-No vote or consent of Series G Preferred Shareholders shall be required for (i) the creation or incurrence of any indebtedness, (ii) the authorization or issuance of any common stock or other Junior Securities or (iii) except as expressly provided above, the authorization or issuance of any of our preferred stock.
-Fixed Liquidation Price In the event of any liquidation, dissolution or winding up of our affairs, whether voluntary or involuntary, holders of the Series G Preferred Stock will have the right to receive the liquidation preference of \$2,500.00 per share of Series G Preferred Stock (equivalent to \$25.00 per Depositary Share) plus an amount equal to all accumulated and unpaid dividends thereon to the date of payment, whether or not declared, before any payments are made to holders of our common stock, existing preferred stock or any other Junior Securities.
-A consolidation or merger of us with or into any other entity, individually or in a series of transactions, will not be deemed to be a liquidation, dissolution or winding up of our affairs.
-Sinking Fund The Series G Preferred Stock will not be subject to any sinking fund requirements.
-Use of Proceeds We intend to use the net proceeds of the sale of Depositary Shares representing interests in the Series G Preferred Stock, which are expected to total approximately \$ million (or approximately million if the underwriters exercise their overallotment option to purchase additional Depositary Shares in full), for general corporate purposes, including acquisition of vessels.
-Ratings Neither the Depositary Shares nor the Series G Preferred Stock will be rated by any Nationally Recognized Statistical Rating Organization.
-Listing The Depositary Shares have been approved for listing on the New York Stock Exchange (the "NYSE") under the symbol "NMPrG," subject to official notice of issuance.
-The Series G Preferred Stock represented by the Depositary Shares will not be listed and we do not expect that there will be any other trading market for the Series G Preferred Stock except as represented by the Depositary Shares.
-Form The Depositary Shares initially will be evidenced by a global American Depositary Receipt registered in the name of the nominee of The Depository Trust Company ("DTC"), and the Depositary Shares will be delivered through the book-entry settlement system of DTC.
-Settlement Delivery of the Depositary Shares offered hereby will be made against payment therefor on or about , 2014.
+The Series H Preferred Stock will not be subject to any sinking fund requirements.
+We intend to use the net proceeds of the sale of Depositary Shares representing interests in the Series H Preferred Stock, which are expected to total approximately \$101,312,500 (or approximately \$116,566,375 if the underwriters exercise their overallotment option to purchase additional Depositary Shares in full), for general corporate purposes, including acquisition of vessels.
+Neither the Depositary Shares nor the Series H Preferred Stock will be rated by any Nationally Recognized Statistical Rating Organization.
+We have applied to have the Depositary Shares listed on the New York Stock Exchange (the "NYSE") under the symbol "NMPrH."
+If the application is approved, trading in the Depositary Shares on the NYSE is expected to begin within 30 days after the original issue date of the Depositary Shares.
+The Series H Preferred Stock represented by the Depositary Shares will not be listed and we do not expect that there will be any other trading market for the Series H Preferred Stock except as represented by the Depositary Shares.
+The Depositary Shares initially will be evidenced by a global American Depositary Receipt registered in the name of the nominee of The Depository Trust Company ("DTC"), and the Depositary Shares will be delivered through the book-entry settlement system of DTC.
+Delivery of the Depositary Shares offered hereby will be made against payment therefor on or about July 8, 2014.
+An investment in the Depositary Shares and our Series H Preferred Stock involves risks.
+You should consider carefully the factors set forth in the section entitled "Risk Factors" beginning on page S-16 of this prospectus supplement and on page 5 of our 2013 Form 20-F to determine whether an investment in the Depositary Shares and our Series H Preferred Stock is appropriate for you.